 - Add in some spinach to the blender with the other ingredients for a red pepper and spinach sauce.

-- Garnish this vegan roasted red pepper pasta with some chopped cashews, chopped fresh herbs, and grated vegan cheese or nutritional yeast.
+- Garnish this vegan roasted red pepper pasta with some chopped cashews, chopped fresh herbs, and grated vegan cheese, nutritional yeast, or vegan bacon bits!

 - For a kick of heat to this pasta, add in some cayenne pepper when blending the ingredients.